justincampagna1/contact-scraper/README.md

   }
  ]
 ```
 ## **Validation**
 - Emails are validated against modern specs with the [email_validator library](https://github.com/JoshData/python-email-validator "email_validator library")
 - Phone numbers are validated by [region](https://github.com/daviddrysdale/python-phonenumbers/tree/dev/python/phonenumbers/shortdata "region") using the [Python implementation](https://github.com/daviddrysdale/python-phonenumbers "Python implementation") of [Google\'s libphonenumber library](https://github.com/google/libphonenumber)

+## **Contribution**
+- This library is actively maintained as of 6/13/2020
+- If you have suggestions for improvements please make an issue and contributions are welcomed.

 ## **Custom integration**
 If you\'d like contact-scraper implemented into an existing system, please contact me.